 If you visit Greenland you could try a local Inuit food called kiviak.
 It is made by stuffing a seal skin with up to 500 little auks, feathers, beaks, and all, expelling as much air as possible, then sealing it shut with seal fat and leaving it under a heap of stones for three months.
 During this time, the little auks ferment, becoming a winter food source that is used to celebrate birthdays, weddings or other special occasions.

-Highlights where the Little Auk (Dovekie) can be seen
+Spots where the Little Auk (Dovekie) can be observed

 On Admiralty Inlet on the very northwest side of Baffin Island.